rmjarvis/TreeCorr/docs/cov.rst

 ^^^^^^^^

 This is the simplest patch-based covariance estimate estimate.
-It computes the correlation function for each patch, where at least one of the two points falls in that patch.
+It computes the correlation function for each patch, where at least one point falls in that patch.
 Then the estimated covariance matrix is simply the sample covariance of these vectors, scaled by the relative total weight in each patch.